6 Doable Ways to Finance your Next Travel

 4 – Travel for work

 If saving is not enough, look for jobs abroad.
-Teaching English abroad is one of the most common ways to work and travel at the same time.
+Teaching English as a foreign language (TEFL) is one of the most common ways to work and travel at the same time.
 Most companies offer free accommodation and transportation.
 Companies in Korea even provide free lunch for their English teachers.
+To give yourself the best chance of landing that dream TEFL opportunity abroad, check out The TEFL Academy’s (TTA) level 5 course offering.

 5 – Do volunteer work to travel